Search all sites near me now

 Summer season monitoring history

 The water quality monitoring results are shown in the graph below.
-Here you can see how often this site met swimming water quality guidelines at the time of sampling.
-The latest monitoring result shown may differ from the predicted risk status displayed, this is because the predicted risk status takes into account other factors such as the amount of rain forecast to provide the current risk status.
+Here, you can see how often this site met swimming water quality guidelines at the time of sampling.
+The latest monitoring result may differ from the predicted water quality result, as the predictions take into account factors such as forecasted rainfall to provide an indication of current conditions.

 • Samples this season